magmo/apps/packages/tictactoe/notes/ttt.md

 # Questions
 what is statecount?
+It's in the prefundsetup and postfundsetup stages, to check everyone in the channel has agreed and funded it.

 The best place to start is probably test-scenarios, which shows us the which kind of objects we want to use to construct and represent the state of the channel.

 Why must resting have a roundBuyin? is this the same as a stake?
+Yes it is the same thing.

 In `encode.ts` we only need to edit a bit of the code, since a lot of it is actually just interfacing with ForceMove.